Cold War: Collapse of Yugoslavia and Balkan conflicts

 The Cold War had provided external stabilizing pressures.
 Both the United States and the Soviet Union had a vested interest in Yugoslavia's stability, ensuring it remained a buffer state in the east–west divide.
 This resulted in financial and political support for its regime.
 When the Cold War ended, this external support evaporated, leaving Yugoslavia more vulnerable to internal divisions.

 As Yugoslavia fragmented, the wars began after Slovenia and Croatia declared independence in 1991.
 Serbia, under Slobodan Milošević, opposed these moves.
 The Bosnian War (1992–1995) was the most brutal of the Yugoslav Wars, characterized by ethnic cleansing and genocide.
 International organizations, including the United Nations, struggled to manage the violence.
-NATO eventually intervened with airstrikes in Bosnia (1995) as part of Operation Deliberate Force and later in Kosovo (1999) as part of Operation allied force.
+NATO eventually intervened with airstrikes in Bosnia (1995) as part of Operation Deliberate Force and later in Kosovo (1999) as part of Operation Allied Force.
 These interventions marked the transition of NATO as a deterrent to the Soviet Union, to also functioning at the time as an active peacekeeping and conflict-resolution force.

 Influence

-The post-Cold War world is considered to be unipolar, with the United States the sole remaining superpower.
-The Cold War defined the political role of the United States after World War II—by 1989 the United States had military alliances with 50 countries, with 526,000 troops stationed abroad, with 326,000 in Europe (two-thirds of which were in West Germany) and 130,000 in Asia (mainly Japan and South Korea).
+The post-Cold War world is considered to be unipolar, with the United States becoming the sole remaining superpower.
+The Cold War defined the political role of the United States after World War II—by 1989, the United States had military alliances with 50 countries, with 526,000 troops stationed abroad, with 326,000 in Europe (two-thirds of which were in West Germany) and 130,000 in Asia (mainly Japan and South Korea).
 The Cold War also marked the zenith of peacetime military–industrial complexes and large-scale military funding of science.